The Best Restaurants In Downtown Miami guide image

 Motek is an Israeli restaurant buried inside a huge building full of diamond shops, and getting here will make you feel like a considerably less stressed-out version of Adam Sandler in Uncut Gems.
 There are some very tasty things at the casual restaurant, especially sandwiches.
 We really like their crispy chicken schnitzel sandwich and the arayes burger, handheld beef-stuffed pitas that come with a side of crispy fries.
 The indoor restaurant is also BYOB with no corkage fee.

-Eleventh Street Pizza is a great New York-style pizza spot operating out of the old Fooq’s space in Downtown, and they’re serving some of the best pizza in Miami.
-They are foldable yet firm, and made with a delicious sourdough crust.
+Eleventh Street Pizza is a great New York-style pizza spot, and where you want to go if the line at Miami Slice sucks.
+Their slices are foldable yet firm, and made with a delicious sourdough crust.
 Our favorite is the pepperoni and hot honey pizza, which comes topped with Calabrian chili paste, caramelized onions, and little pepperoni cups.
 The huge Sicilian square slices are great too.
-They used to be a to-go-only spot, but now have indoor and outdoor seating where you can enjoy your pizza with a bottle of wine.
+It's great for to-go, but they also have indoor and outdoor seating where you can enjoy your pizza with a bottle of wine.

 Since 1966, this spot has been the best place to eat on the Miami River—where you can watch yachts, boats that are almost certainly smuggling something illegal, and the occasional lost dolphin all drift by in the course of a lunch.
-It’s still a good choice because it’s delicious, simple, and one of the few waterfront spots where you won’t be surrounded by $200 bottles of rosé and people who arrived via luxury jet ski.
+It’s still a good choice because it’s good, simple, and one of the few waterfront spots in the area where you won’t be surrounded by $200 bottles of rosé and people who arrived via luxury yacht.
 Start with some fried shellfish, listen closely to the daily specials, and if it’s stone crab season, you know what to do.

 If you want to eat seafood somewhere that sandals won’t be considered formalwear, then Mignonette is a good choice.
 The place isn’t super upscale, but it’s nice enough to work for a dinner with someone you want to impress.
 Or you can always sit at the bar during Happy Hour for a more casual vibe.
-Either way, come here for the very good seafood.
-Oysters are $3 a pop, but worth it.
-If you want to keep the tab down, order some of the $6 veggies, which taste great and will help you leave full.
+Either way, come for the very good seafood.
+Oysters are $4 a pop ($2 during Happy Hour), but very worth it.
+If you want to keep the tab down, order some of the $8 veggies, which taste great and will help you leave full.

 Not only does Verde have one of the best views in Miami, but it’s casual enough to show up in shorts and a tank top.
 The restaurant is located in the back of the Pérez Art Museum and has a beautiful, uninterrupted view of Biscayne Bay.
 That’s really why you should come here (and why you shouldn’t sit inside), but the food—mostly salads, pizza, and sandwiches—is solid.